errornonamer/auto-cpufreq/README.md

 ### Remove - auto-cpufreq daemon

-auto-cpufreq daemon and its systemd service, along with all its persistent changes can be removed by running:
+auto-cpufreq daemon and its OpenRC service, along with all its persistent changes can be removed by running:

 `# rc-service auto-cpufreq stop && rc-update del auto-cpufreq default`